kadko/wosci/README.md

 Price  (Custom filed value is product price)

-Currency  (Custom filed value is Curreny of product , USD  for Dollar )
+Currency  (Custom field value is Curreny of product , USD  for Dollar )

-Quantity  (Custom filed value is stock quantity of product)
+Quantity  (Custom field value is stock quantity of product)

 =========